An Office product key uses a combination of 25 letters and numbers in this format:

 You can sign in to activate Office 365, Office 2016, or Office 2013

-If Office is prompting you for a product key, you can enter your Microsoft account instead.
+If you subscribe to Office 365 and Office is prompting you for a product key, you can enter your Microsoft account instead.
 Try selecting the Sign in with an active account instead link in the Enter your product key dialog box and sign in with the Microsoft account that you associated with Office.
 We can help if you can't remember the Microsoft account you use with Office.

 I can't find my product key